openlibhums/memory-alpha/content/pages/support/plugins/imports-jats.md

 figures you first need to prepare a zip (.zip) file.

 The top level directory can be called anything you like.
-Inside that directory you should add you JATS XML files.
-Image files can be added and should match the xlink:href of the figure or graphic.
+Inside that directory you must add your JATS XML files.
+Image files can be added and must match the xlink:href of the figure or graphic.

 - articles (top level directory)
   - article_1234.xml